 What Is Account-Based Marketing?

-Marketers can give this special attention to certain customers with Account-Based Marketing (ABM).
+Marketers can give special attention to certain customers with Account-Based Marketing (ABM).
 This strategy helps them to identify and focus on accounts that are the most valuable.
 The solution uses account-based data and technology to find out valuable accounts, attract and engage them, convert prospects to sales, and measure the success rate.

 According to statistics, more than 70% of B2B businesses were focused on ABM in 2016.
 There has been a 21% increase in the number of Companies who have their ABM system in place.
 More and more Companies are trying to keep the valuable customers happy and engaged with Account-Based Marketing.
 Let us understand how it works.